gpappsoft/privacyidea-docker/README.md

 This project is a complete build environment under linux to build and run privacyIDEA in a container environment.
 It uses the [Wolfi OS](https://github.com/wolfi-dev) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
 The image uses [gunicorn](https://gunicorn.org/) from PyPi to run the app.

 > [!Important]
-> In order to enhance version control, a fork from the original privacyidea repository will be used in the future.
+> To enhance version control of this project, a fork from the original privacyidea repository will be used starting at **03/13/2026** to build the images.
+There are no changes compared to the original repository.
-> At **03/13/2026**, the vendor certificate will transition from NetKnights.pem to sec.pem, and the most recent release (3.12.2) will be recreated.
+> Furthermore, the vendor certificate will be transferred from NetKnights.pem to sec.pem, and the most recent release (3.12.2) will be regenerated.
+This encompasses the present images.
+> **This will not break anything, as long as you do not use subscription files from other vendors**
-> You can either make your own certificates or subscription for testing or use the files in templates/sub/ folder.
+> You can either make your own certificates and subscriptions for testing or use the provided files/subscriptions from the project.
+>
+> If you require individual subscriptions or require additional professional assistance, please send your request to [me](mailto:info@moenig.it)
+>
 > Please refer to the DISCLAIMER as well.

 **Goals:**